MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThread.md

 This operation limits the size of the attachment you can add to under 3 MB.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyGroupThread](/powershell/module/Microsoft.Graph.Groups/Invoke-MgReplyGroupThread?view=graph-powershell-1.0)

 ## SYNTAX

 ### ReplyExpanded (Default)